Benito Serna Tips and tools for Ruby on Rails developers

 How can it help you?

-It will watch your queries while you develop your application and notify you when it detects a problem.
+It will watch your queries while you develop your application and notify you when it detects one of this problems:

 You can use it on the development and testing environments.